H-R-B-Y/fractal/README.md

 Scroll to zoom at the mouse position (inverted).
 Shift + Scroll to increment/decrement max_depth.
 Click and drag to move around the fractal.

+# To Do:
+- Protect inputs.
+- Max depth shouldn't be float (and shouldnt go out of bounds)
+- Input colour values at runtime & different colour modes
+- add newton fractal options
+- add arrow key movement for bonus (even though mouse movement is cooler)
+- i have no idea what "make the colour range shift" means but i guess i'll figure that out.
+- update threaded version with recent changes.